fbef0102/Game-Private_Plugin/Plugin_插件/Nothing_Impossible_無理改造版/l4d_multiple_equipment/readme.md

     * Can save to next stage in coop/realism
     * Can save if player idle or afk
     * Drop all equipments when player is dead
+    * Notice
+        * If player using character mods, the position of second equipment will mess up on the body
+            * Just a visual issue, the functionality won't be affected
 </details>

 * Require | 必要安裝